Miller, when he landed his autogiro NC10781

 thanks to our Air Traffic Controllers.

-On this bumpy afternoon, among the mesquite
+On this bumpy afternoon, above the mesquite

 and cloud shadows, and somewhere between El Paso and the dry